Bilal-kamran/Bilal-kamran/README.md

 ## Contact

 For any questions or inquiries, please contact me at.
-I currently am not providing any contact info, but I will in the future.
+I am currently not providing any contact info, but I will in the future.

-Thank you for visiting my profile and supporting my projects!
+Thank you for visiting my profile and supporting my projects

----

-## Tech Stack

-C
-C++
-Assembly
-Blender
-Photoshop
-Illustrator
-Krita
-GIMP
-GitHub
-Git
-Docker
-Clip Studio Paint